-The love that the Apostle was talking about in the introduction to his letter was not a fluffy kind of feeling based love without any teeth in it.
-His love was wed to the truth, and by nature the truth divides.
-How so you ask?
-When two people come together and talk, as all mature Christians do, about things that matter, they eventually dig down into doctrinal beliefs and it is at that point that division becomes the most profound.
-Matters of preference are not soul threatening, therefore Christian liberty is allowed, but in matters of principle where the Gospel is corrupted or doctrinal heresy is introduced no such liberty should be allowed.
+The love John was talking about in the introduction to his letter was not a fluffy feeling based on love without any teeth.
+His passion was wed to the truth, and by nature, the truth divides.
+How so, you ask?
+When two people come together and talk, as all mature Christians do, about things that matter, they eventually dig down into doctrinal beliefs, and it is at that point that division becomes the most profound.
+Matters of preference are not soul threatening.
+Therefore Christian liberty is allowed.
+Still, in cases of principle where the Gospel is corrupted, or doctrinal heresy is introduced, no such freedom should be allowed.

-The question I continually ask myself is why would a professing Christian want to defend a philosophy that has been so destructive on a world wide scale?
+The question I continually ask myself is, why would a professing Christian want to defend a philosophy that has been so destructive on a full world scale?
 Millions of deaths through war during the twentieth century were at the hands of leaders sold out to ideologies which roots were Darwin.
-Henry Morris in his fascinating work “THE LONG WAR AGAINST GOD” makes this statement.
+Henry Morris, in his fascinating work “THE LONG WAR AGAINST GOD,” makes this statement.

-The arch villain of the 20Th century Adolf Hitler was a devout evolutionist and a complete racist.
-Even though many today want to hide the fact of Hitler’s beliefs because of widespread acceptance of evolution there is much evidence in his writings to support the fact. “[Hitler] stressed and singled out the idea of biological evolution as the most forceful weapon against traditional religion and he repeatedly condemned Christianity for its opposition to the teaching of evolution…For Hitler, evolution was the hallmark of modern science and culture, and he defended its veracity as tenaciously as Haeckel.”
-3
+The arch-villain of the 20Th century Adolf Hitler was a devout evolutionist and a complete racist.
+Even though many today want to hide the fact of Hitler’s beliefs because of widespread acceptance of evolution, there is much evidence in his writings to support the event. “[Hitler] stressed and singled out the idea of biological evolution as the most forceful weapon against traditional religion, and he repeatedly condemned Christianity for its opposition to the teaching of evolution…For Hitler, evolution was the hallmark of modern science and culture, and he defended its veracity as tenaciously as Haeckel.”

 If our approach is not purely a biblical one, then we will be tempted to pardon the effects evolution has upon the Gospel and on those who hear it.
-I often wonder how many times the Gospel has been presented to someone who dismissed what they heard because in the back of their mind they were thinking, “Why is this person talking to me as if I didn’t know there is no God and we all simply evolved from the primordial soup.”
+Often the Gospel has been presented to someone who dismissed what they heard because, in the back of their mind they were thinking, “Why is this person talking to me as if I didn’t know there is no God and we all simply evolved from the primordial soup.”

-My concern is that too many Christian people today are letting logic, “knowledge” falsely called, and PhD’s who themselves have been indoctrinated into a false religion disguised as empirical science be their guide to the origin of the universe instead of the straight forward words of scripture.
-Many today will say you can’t know anything in an absolute sense but in the same breath will be dogmatic about the origin of species.
-Many today are willing to view science as intelligent and the Biblical creation story as simply an allegory as if God did not care about the details of the beginning.
-It is a little disheartening to me when I hear Christian brothers that I love take as fact the imaginings of atheists, and at the same time dismiss the words of the eternal God who cannot lie nor mislead.
-It is further disheartening when I hear the opening chapters of Genesis referred to as poetry, since they are never referred to that way in the whole of scripture.
+My concern is that too many Christian people today are letting logic, “knowledge” falsely called, by Ph.D.’s guide them to the origin of the universe instead of the straight forward words of scripture.
+Many today will say you can’t know anything in an absolute sense, but in the same breath will be dogmatic about the origin of species.
+Many today are willing to view science as intelligent and the Biblical creation story as fantasy as if God did not care about the details of the beginning.
+It is a little disheartening to me when I hear Christian brothers that I love to take as fact the imaginings of atheists, and at the same time, dismiss the words of the eternal God who cannot lie nor mislead.
+Nowhere in the Bible does God refer to the opening chapters of Genesis as poetry.

-My concern in the long term is that many well meaning Christians who seek to avoid a firestorm in church may be naively unaware that weeds are growing in the garden, and if given enough time will overtake and kill all the good fruit that is there.
-In times past, church leaders rose up and confronted error and from them we have the confessions, such as the “Westminster Confession of Faith,” which have served the church so well and for so long.
-These are scholarly works by many godly men, and we should look on these works with appreciation, humility, and thankfulness.
-My heart’s desire is to see the true church rise up once again and take a stand against heresy that is threatening the very fabric of truth that is the gospel.
-We are tempted to think that God will never stop pouring out His grace on the land in which we live, but history records that the light went out in the land where the Apostles preached, the light went out in the land where the reformers and Puritans once stood and died for the gospel.
-My concern is that as it has happened in the past it will happen again.
+My concern in the long term is that many well-meaning Christians who seek to avoid a firestorm in the church may be naively unaware that weeds are growing in the garden, and if given enough time, will overtake and kill all the good fruit that is there.
+In times past, church leaders rose and confronted error, and from them, we have the confessions, such as the “Westminster Confession of Faith,” which have served the church so well and for so long.
+These are scholarly works by many godly men, and we should look at these works with appreciation, humility, and thankfulness.
+My heart desires to see the true church rise once again and take a stand against heresy that is threatening the very fabric of truth that is the gospel.
+History records that the light went out in the land where the Apostles preached, where the reformers and Puritans once stood and died for the gospel.
+My concern is that as it has happened in the past, it will happen again.

-My concern is that even some well meaning Christians are willing to teach from the white spaces, as if the scriptures teach an evolutionary beginning to the world but that is just not the case.
-Evolution can be stuck in between the verses of Genesis 1 and 2 but it cannot be read out of them.
+My concern is that even some well-meaning Christians are willing to teach from the white spaces as if the scriptures teach an evolutionary beginning to the world, but that is just not the case.
+Some stick evolution between the verses of Genesis 1 and 2, but it cannot be read out of them.
 It is not acceptable for Christians who want to defend the theory of evolution to argue their point from what the scripture does not say, the white spaces make a poor hermeneutic.
-If the scriptures teach an old earth then it should say so from the text of Genesis 1 & 2; it is exceedingly dangerous to add to or take away from the words of Holy Scripture.
-I will indirectly address the matter of scriptural integrity in all my arguments because Darwinian Theory always attacks scriptural integrity.
+If the scriptures teach old earth, then it should say so from the text of Genesis 1 & 2; it is exceedingly dangerous to add to or take away from the words of Holy Scripture.
+I will indirectly address the matter of scriptural integrity in all my arguments because Darwinian Theory always attacks textual integrity.